Introduction to Proximal Policy Optimization (PPO)

 \right),

-It is complicated at first sight but reveals a simple yet ingenious idea when unpacked!
+It looks complicated at first sight, but unpacked it reveals a simple yet ingenious idea!

-We will compare the updated policy to the previous one.
-Where this ratio would be too high – meaning we have deviated further away from the policy than we would like in the positive direction – we take a step of at most \(\epsilon\) in magnitude.
+We compare the updated policy to the previous one.
+Where the ratio would be too high — meaning we've deviated further from the old policy than we'd like in the positive direction — we take a step of at most \(\epsilon\) in magnitude.

-This safeguards us from making a large step in the parameter space away from our current policy.
-As discussed before, doing so would risk overshooting the area of quick improvement and might take us to regions where our policy becomes degenerate.
+This safeguards us from making a large step through the parameter space, away from our current policy.
+As discussed earlier, doing so would risk overshooting the area of quick improvement and could carry us into regions where the policy becomes degenerate.

-Since we use the policy to sample train data, we might not be able to recover from such a predicament!
+And since we use the policy to sample training data, we might not be able to recover from such a predicament!

-Instead, we chose to take a smaller step in the hope that our policy continues to improve monotonically.
+Instead, we choose to take a smaller step, in the hope that our policy keeps improving monotonically.

-On the other hand, if we are fixing an issue with our policy where the ratio is smaller than 1 (policy before the update assigns a greater probability to a beneficial action than policy after the update), the step is unbounded.
+On the other hand, if we're fixing an issue where the ratio is smaller than 1 (the policy before the update assigns a higher probability to a beneficial action than the policy after the update), the step is unbounded.

-In the negative direction, we are happy to move as far as indicated by the calculation:
+In the negative direction, we're happy to move as far as the calculation indicates:

 source